iachievedit/buy_low/README.md

 > [!WARNING]
 > Not production ready!
 Use at your own risk.

+> [!WARNING]
+> This application executes a specific trading strategy (buy your losers)
+> that may not be right for you.
+I am not a financial advisor, and do not
+> provide personal financial or investing advice.

 # buy_low

 A tool for making automated equity purchases via the Charles Schwab Trader API.